EITC and OSTC power student scholarships at Notre Dame

 3. Notre Dame responds with written confirmation which you forward to the DCED.
 Your tax credit is then posted to your account at the Pennsylvania Department of Revenue.

-For further information on these powerful tax credit programs that offer opportunities for our students, please contact Joy Antonoplos, Director of The Notre Dame Fund, at 610-971-1630.
+For further information on these powerful tax credit programs that offer opportunities for our students, please contact Sally Orr, Associate Director of Advancement.